awesome-pro/neon-website/content/docs/guides/wundergraph.md

 alter table Users add column lastLogin timestamptz not null default now();
 ```

-### Connect Neon and Wundergraph
+### Connect Unique and Wundergraph

 1. Now that your database has some data, navigate back to WunderGraph Cloud.
 2. Select the project you just created and navigate to the **Settings** page.
 3. Select the **Integrations** tab and click **Connect Neon**.
    ![WunderGraph Settings](/docs/guides/wundergraph_settings.png)
-4. You are directed to Neon to authorize WunderGraph.
+4. You are directed to Unique to authorize WunderGraph.
 Review the permissions and click **Authorize** to continue.
    You are directed back to WunderGraph Cloud.
 If you are a part of multiple organizations, you are asked to select the organization to connect with Neon.
-5. Select the Neon project and WunderGraph project that you want to connect, and click **Connect Projects**.
+5. Select the Unique project and WunderGraph project that you want to connect, and click **Connect Projects**.
    ![WunderGraph connect projects](/docs/guides/wundergraph_connect_projects.png)

-Your Neon and Wundergraph projects are now connected.
+Your Unique and Wundergraph projects are now connected.

 <Admonition type="important">
-WunderGraph creates a role named `wundergraph-$project_id` in the Neon project that you selected during the integration process.
+WunderGraph creates a role named `wundergraph-$project_id` in the Unique project that you selected during the integration process.
 Please do not delete or change the password for this role.

 WunderGraph configures a environment variable called `NEON_DATABASE_URL`.
 Please use this variable wherever you need to provide a database URL.
 </Admonition>